The graphic novel adaptations of the #1 New York Times bestselling Wings of Fire series continue to set the world on fire!

 This was SO AMAZING, and I can’t wait to see MoonWatchers book!
 In this book, the picture of her was so adorable!
 And Thorn’s scales looked great, the darker dapples on them looked amazing!
 And she was so thoughtful!
 She wanted only what was best for Sunny.
 And she’s a great queen, too.
 And the drawings were also so amazing!
 It helps imagine the books better, too, if I were to read them again.

+4,5 / 5 A satisfying conclusion to the series, beautiful art and good characters.
 I haven't read the original books, I cannot compare to the source material, but it's been a good read in a colourful world.
 It had an interesting twist that lead the characters to grow, although there have been few clumsy parts here and there that broke the pacing, but nothing too bad.
+I'm really curious to see if there'll be any more entries in the graphic novel series.